Nelbert442/dero-golang-pool/README.md

 				"host": "0.0.0.0",  // Bind address
 				"port": 1111,       // Port for mining apps to connect to "diff": 1000,       // Difficulty miners are set to on this port.
-TODO: varDiff and set diff to be starting diff "maxConn": 32768    // Maximum connections on this port },
+TODO: varDiff and set diff to be starting diff "minDiff": 500,		// Sets minimum difficulty that one can use for fixed (potentially for varDiff [future]) on a per-port basis
+				"maxConn": 32768    // Maximum connections on this port },
 			{
 				"host": "0.0.0.0",
 				"port": 3333,
 				"diff": 3000,
+				"minDiff": 500,
 				"maxConn": 32768
 			},
 			{
 				"host": "0.0.0.0",
 				"port": 5555,
 				"diff": 5000,
+				"minDiff": 500,
 				"maxConn": 32768
 			}
 		]